rtortori/tetration-alfred/README.md

     - Prefix of the IPs that Tetration will look for in the inventory

 **Note: From Tetration 2.2.1.31, the Datatap will embed the topic configuration.
-The code above will NOT work, you will need to omit the topic to have a working user app** <br>
+The code above will NOT work, you will need to omit the topic to have a working user app, this is documented in the Tetration User App** <br>

 <br>
 The following configuration example will make Tetration look for endpoints in the inventory for the last